parkjangwon/icu/README.md

   - "Send Test" button to verify the currently selected provider without saving
   - Unified message format
 - URL registration validation: On first registration, ICU performs a real network check and rejects unreachable URLs with an English message: "Unable to connect to the specified URL.
 Please ensure the URL is up and running."
-- URL retention policy: For each URL, only the latest 10 health check results are kept to reduce DB load.
+- Health Check History: For each URL, the latest 10 health check results are stored in memory (not in the database).
 - Per-account limit: You can register up to 5 URLs per account.
 -- URL List auto-refresh: The URL list page refreshes every 10 seconds.
 -- Health-check TLS note: Server-side health checks intentionally skip TLS certificate verification (rejectUnauthorized=false) by design to improve compatibility behind CDNs/WAFs.
 This only affects server-to-server checks.